 When you stop and think about it that’s the best conventional medicine can do – get you to the neutral point.
 If you want to get to the right of the neutral point you have to take charge of your health and find people who can help teach you how to accomplish that.
-But, in the end it’s ultimately up to you.
+But, in the end, it’s ultimately up to you.

 Your goal should be to get to right on the continuum as far as possible as you approach middle age.
 This will give you the “reserve” to weather the declines, some of which are inevitable, that come with aging.
-If you do that before those age-related declines occur you will find yourself still to the right of the neutral point as you age and not dependent on the healthcare system like so many experience.
+If you do that before those age-related declines occur you will find yourself still to the right of the neutral point as you age and not dependent on the healthcare system like so many experiences.
 Your goal is to die healthy.
 Healthy aging is dying at the slowest rate possible.
 Eat too much sugar, put on weight, don’t exercise and you are taking time off your longevity clock.

-Your goal is get and stay right of the neutral point.
+Your goal is to get and stay right of the neutral point.
 You also want to die right of the neutral point.
 How do you get to the right of the neutral point?

 Exercise and nutrition

 Better exercise and better nutrition are the keys.
 Consider working with a personal trainer and nutritionist to fine tune your exercise and nutrition program as much as possible.

 Exercise and nutrition require discipline.
 Of the two, though, eating well is more challenging because it is a 24/7/365 endeavor.
 Most can discipline themselves to exercise 2-4 hours a week.
 Eating healthy is far more challenging as you have to make nutrition decisions much of the 168 hours in a week.